hms-dbmi/viv/docs/OMETIFF_LOADING.md

 A bit is going on under the hood here, though.
 Here are some of those things:

 1. First and foremost, if the `tiff` has many channels, then you will need to provide the offsets to each IFD.
    The `createOMETiffLoader` function is very opinionated and expects to find them at the same url as the `tiff` except that `ome.tiff` is replaced by `offsets.json` i.e `https://vitessce-demo-data.storage.googleapis.com/test-data/deflate_no_legacy/spraggins.bioformats.raw2ometiff.offsets.json`.
 To get this information, you may use [this docker container](https://hub.docker.com/r/hubmap/portal-container-ome-tiff-offsets) and push the output to the url.
-Please use `v0.0.2` or later.

 2. Related to the above, if your `tiff` is a pyramid from `bioformats`, then there are two potential routes: